 Intriguing Details of Panda Yuan Xin (Le Bao)

-Appearnce: Yuan Xin has a large, round head, which appears even more prominent due to his ears being set back, giving him a somewhat bald look.
-His eye patches are uniquely shaped like small birds, sometimes looking a bit different due to mite infections, which are usually well-controlled.
-Yuan Xin also has a relatively long muzzle, making his face appear angular from certain perspectives.
+Appearnce: Yuan Xin is easily recognizable by his large, round head, which looks even more prominent due to his slightly recessed ears – giving him an almost “bald” appearance.
+His eye patches, shaped like tiny birds, add a unique charm to his face, though their appearance sometimes changes slightly due to mild mite infections, which are carefully managed by his caretakers.
+Adding to his distinctive look, Yuan Xin has a relatively long muzzle, creating an angular facial structure that gives him a sharp, expressive appearance from certain angles.

 Life Experience of Yuan Xin (Le Bao)